haubie/midiex/README.md

 ## Getting started

+### Rust build tools
+If you don't already have Rust's build tools installed, you'll likely need to.
+See [BUILDING.md](BUILDING.md) for more information.

 ### Adding it to your Elixir project
 The package can be installed by adding midiex to your list of dependencies in mix.exs:
 ```